k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How-to-Deploy-OVA.md

 Step 6.
 Click Finish button

 Step 7.
-Wait until VM is ready
+Wait until VM is ready.

+Step 8.
+Once VM is ready, Shutdown and then go to Actions->Edit Settings and set 4vCPU and 6GB of RAM at least.

 Step 8.
 Login to VM with glasswall/glasswall credentials and remember to change password